oliverroer/encryptonize-samples/kotlin/README.md

 ## Building and Running

+To run the app, you need to
+    * create a Firebase Project, and follow the instructions in the Firebase Console to add Firebase to the App
+    * use the apps identifier `com.cybercrypt.encryptonizesample` in your Firebase Settings
-To run the app, you need to drop your own `google-services.json` into the `app` folder.
+    * drop your own `google-services.json` into the `app` folder.
-For setting up a Firestore collection, please see https://firebase.google.com/docs/firestore/quickstart.
+    * Setup a Firestore Collection called `shared-secrets` (please see https://firebase.google.com/docs/firestore/quickstart).

-Additionally, you need to configure your own ApiToken in MainActivity.kt.
+    * configure your own ApiToken, GroupId and UserId in MainActivity.kt.

 With these preconditions fulfilled, you can build and run the app in Android Studio.